JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 kotlinc lib.kt -produce framework -target ios_x64 -output iOS_emu/Demo
 ```

-The `kotlinc` generates three Frameworks for us, named `Demo.framework` under
+The `kotlinc` generates three frameworks for us, named `Demo.framework` under
 `macOS`, `iOS`, and `iOS_emu` folders respectively.

 Let's see what is inside

 ## Generated Framework Headers

-Each of the created Frameworks contains the header file in `<Framework>/Headers/Demo.h`.
+Each of the created frameworks contains the header file in `<Framework>/Headers/Demo.h`.
 The headers do not depend on the target platform (at least with Kotlin/Native v.0.8.2).
 It contains the definitions for our Kotlin code and few Kotlin-wide declarations.